 - We provide a monthly stipend for approved expenses including coworking, health insurance, gym memberships, etc.

 To learn more about our work and organisational culture, check out our website and our blog!
-You can read about our reflections after a recent staff retreat and get an in-depth look at our work in our 2018 Retrospective.
+You can read about our reflections after a recent staff retreat and get an in-depth look at our work in our 2019 Retrospective.
+You can dive into some questions (and answers) about our application process on our FAQs page.

 HOW TO APPLY

 Please apply using the links provided in the job postings above.
 Incomplete applications or applications submitted via email will not be considered.
-For all questions please contact our People Lead, Anneke at email@example.com.
+Please refer to our frequently asked questions page if any questions arise.
+If your questions are not answered there, contact our People Lead, Anneke at firstname.lastname@example.org.

 For core team positions (non-consultancy or project-based work) the recruitment process is: